Need a little design inspiration for creating an awesome app icon? Here are 19 examples and what makes them impactful.

 ChatWith

 Purple and pink color schemes are very popular in the tech industry.
-Here’s another example of a chat app icon concept that makes clever use of color and simple speech bubble shapes.
+Here’s another great app icon concept that makes clever use of color and simple speech bubble shapes.

 Amazon

-This app icon design example is a little hard to place into a specific category since it’s pretty simple yet incredibly clever.
-It’s Amazon’s new app icon introduced in 2021.
+Amazon introduced its new app design in 2021.
 And after a bit of tweaking (the blue strip initially resembled an infamous mustache), the app now has a polished new look.
 The brown color is pretty unorthodox in app design but perfectly fits the company and the app.
 And the clever incorporation of a part of Amazon’s logo is seamless.
 Much better than the dated shopping cart and company name!

 Abstract app icons

 In the world of SaaS (software-as-a-service) businesses, it can sometimes be difficult to show with very literal symbols and imagery what an app is all about.
 That’s where a more abstract approach, using shapes and lines, can be pretty impressive.
-Take a look at some of these app icon ideas.
+Take a look at some of these best app icons in this style.

 Slack